5 Essential Tips for Recommended Water Intake by Age

 Children and Adolescents

-Children and adolescents aged 1 to 18 years should aim to drink approximately 6-8 cups (48-64 ounces) of water per day, depending on age, gender, and activity level.
+Children and adolescents aged 1 to 18 years should aim to drink around 6-8 cups (48-64 ounces) of water daily.
+The amount depends on age, gender, and activity level.
 Encouraging regular water consumption throughout the day is important, especially during physical activity and in hot weather.

 Adults

-Adults should strive to drink about 8-10 cups (64-80 ounces) of water per day, or more if they are physically active or live in a warm climate.
-This can include water from beverages such as water, herbal tea, and infused water, as well as water-rich foods like fruits and vegetables.
+Adults should strive to drink about 8-10 cups (64-80 ounces) of water per day.
+They should drink more if they are physically active or live in a warm climate.
+This can include water from beverages such as water, herbal tea, and infused water.
+It also includes water-rich foods like fruits and vegetables.

 Seniors

 Seniors may have different hydration needs due to age-related changes in thirst perception, kidney function, and body composition.
-It’s essential for older adults to pay attention to signs of dehydration and drink water regularly throughout the day, aiming for at least 8 cups (64 ounces) of fluids per day.
+Older adults must pay attention to signs of dehydration.
+They should drink water regularly throughout the day.
+The goal should be to consume at least 8 cups (64 ounces) of fluids per day.

 Tips for Staying Hydrated